 - Convertible bonds or bonds redeemable for shares, etc.

 Guarantees to strengthen financial markets

 By virtue of its signature, or that of its parent company, AFD, Proparco provides clients with a solvency or liquidity guarantee.
-This guarantee can take on various forms and includes a variety of underlying instruments : loans in foreign or local currency, bond issues, UCITS listed on financial markets, etc.
+This guarantee can take on various forms and includes a variety of underlying instruments : loans in foreign or local currency, bond issues, UCITS listed on financial markets, trade finance instruments, etc.